neondatabase/website/content/docs/serverless/serverless-driver.md

 - In Node.js and some other environments, there's no built-in WebSocket support.
 In these cases, you must supply a WebSocket constructor function.
 - In serverless environments such as Vercel Edge Functions or Cloudflare Workers, WebSocket connections cannot outlive a single request.
 That means `Pool` or `Client` objects must be connected, used, and closed within a single request handler.
 Don't create these objects outside a request handler; don't create them in one handler and try to reuse them in another; and to avoid exhausting available connections, don't forget to close them.

-These points are demonstrated in the examples below.
+These points are demonstrated in the following examples.

 ### Node.js with `Pool.connect()`